kinkinkinxd/refactoring/README.md

     - equation is long and complex.
     - duplicate method in two class.

-- Refactoring: introduce named constant for the vowels
+- Refactoring: introduce named constant for the vowels.

 ```
 private boolean IsVowel(String alphabet){